robotpy/robotpy-docs/faq.rst

 WPILib team.
 Much of the time when bugs are found, they are found in the underlying WPILib, instead of RobotPy itself.

-One caveat to this is that because RobotPy doesn't have a beta period like WPILib does, bugs tend to be found during the first half of competition season.
-However, by the time build season ends, RobotPy is just as stable as any of the officially suported languages.
+One caveat to this is that because RobotPy is not yet widely adopted, bugs tend to be found during the first half of competition season.
+However, by the time build season ends, RobotPy is just as stable.

 How often does RobotPy get updated?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~